X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA20explosion.md

 Finally, if this screen coordinate is not outside the screen region, we check if the pixel would be drawn in the terrain, if this is the case then the terrain should be lowered at that point.

 That is it for the method, all we need is to call it correctly.
-First we need to store its 2D array of colors, so add this line to our list of variables in the Properties section of our code:
+First, we need to store its 2D array of colors, so add this line to our list of variables in the Properties section of our code:

 ```csharp
     private Color[,] _explosionColorArray;